top of page

 ZZZZZ

-💡 Please take a moment to carefully read the following legal requirements, information on different employment models, and tips for working as a nanny in Mallorca.
-This will help you ensure that you meet all the necessary requirements before submitting your online application
+Please take a moment to read the following information about the legal framework, different employment models, and practical tips for working as a nanny in Spain.
+This will help you understand which conditions apply to your situation before submitting your online application.

-Further down on this page, you will also find a checklist to help you double-check all the important points.
+Further down the page, you will also find a checklist to help you review all required documents.

-Legal Requirements for Working as a Nanny in Mallorca
+Legal Framework for Working as a Nanny in Mallorca (Spain)

 Depending on the desired employment model and residency status, different legal requirements apply: